ForgedSengoku/BlocksMCTracker/README.md

 - **Lightweight** – Optimized to use minimal resources since it’s solely a ban checker tool.
 - **Local Storage** – Uses localStorage to persist session data (no external databases required).
 - **Desktop Version Available (Windows Only)** – Easy-to-install version for Windows users.
+- **NameSniper Instant Claim** – Instant name claim if a new username is detected.
+- **Constant Updates & Bug Fixes** – Regularly updated with new features and fixed bugs.
+- **Self-Kicker** – Automatically kicks players if certain conditions are met (useful for avoiding unwanted players).

 ---